Gabri02/my_API/README.md

 ### Example

-To get all books, you can send a GET request to `http://localhost:3000/users`.
+To get all users, you can send a GET request to `http://localhost:3000/users`.
 If you want to add a new book, you can send a POST request to `http://localhost:3000/users` with a JSON payload containing the book details.

 ## Contributing